drips-network/sdk/README.md

 `npm i https://github.com/radicle-dev/drips-js-sdk#v0.1.1`

-### API Documentaiton in TypeDoc
+### API Documentation in TypeDoc

-The SDK contains API/type-level docunentation, generaetd using TypeDoc.
+The SDK contains API/type-level documentation, generated using TypeDoc.

 To browse it, clone this project to your local machine, and open docs/index.html in your local web browser.